HankB/orvibo/README.md

 * Press the button on the S20 for longer than 5 seconds to put the S20 into (open) Access Point mode.
 (In this mode a blue indicator will flash at about 5 Hz.
 If a red indicator is flashing at that frequency, press he button about 4 seconds.)
 A PC can then associate with the S20 and exchange messages that share the desired SSID and password.
-Described at https://stikonas.eu/wordpress/2015/02/24/reverse-engineering-orvibo-s20-socket/
+Described at https://stikonas.eu/wordpress/2015/02/24/reverse-engineering-orvibo-s20-socket/ (Note: This page states that communications with the S20 are via the UDP broadcast address.
+In this code the address 1 less the broadcast address - .e.g .254 - was found to work.)

 ## Security
 Both pairing strategies expose the local WiFi password to snooping.
 Hopefully no one is